kordk/torch-ecpg/README.md

 --save-chunks: the number of compute chunks per save
 --chunk-size: the number of computations to perform per chunk

+## Output filtration

+P-value filtering is implemented for the multiple linear regression.
+Use the --p-thresh option to specify a minimum gene expression p-value to be included in the output.
+This will force p-value calculation, even if p-values are not included in the output.

 # Usage

 ## Python Module